Radar and I are up early this mornin', watching the sun rise over the top of a big yacht named Sea Bear, it's a gonna be a nice day.

 And such articles are starting to appear —

-I recollect something an old fishing boat captain from Panama City told Mel and me years ago; we were leaving Carrabelle, FL about to cross the Gulf of Mexico for the first time and his advice was, "Don't get excited."
+I recollect something an old fishing boat captain from Panama City told me years ago; we were leaving Carrabelle, FL about to take our SeaRay across the Gulf of Mexico for the first time and his advice was, "Just don't get excited."

-Hopefully this old age I'm experiencing will bear some wisdom and we, "don't get excited".
+Hopefully this older age I'm stepping into will bear some wisdom and we, "don't get excited".

-We haven't yet, but we are enjoying the sun while it shines.
+We haven't yet, though we are enjoying the sun while it shines.

 It feels good.